-Our excess of loss reinsurance contracts with cedants generally include provisions for a deposit or minimum premium payable to us.
-The minimum/deposit premium is generally adjusted at the end of the contract period to reflect changes in the underlying risks in force during the contract period.
-Minimum/deposit premiums generally cover the majority of premiums due under excess of loss contracts, with the adjustable portion typically comprising an insignificant portion of the total premium paid to us.
-Therefore, the deposit/minimum premiums are generally considered to be the best estimate of the excess of loss reinsurance written premiums at inception.
+Our excess of loss reinsurance contracts with cedants typically include provisions for a deposit or minimum premiums payable to us, which are generally considered to be the best estimate of the excess of loss reinsurance written premium at inception.
+The minimum/deposit premium is normally adjusted at the end of the contract period to reflect changes in the underlying risks in force during the contract period.
 We record adjustments to the deposit/minimum premiums in the period during which they become determinable.
-Excess of loss contracts accounted for 47%, 53% and 55% of our reinsurance segment's total gross premiums written for the years ended December 31, 2012, 2011 and 2010, respectively.
-The decrease during 2012 was primarily driven by the repositioning of our catastrophe portfolio throughout the year.
+Excess of loss contracts accounted for 42%, 47% and 53% of our reinsurance segment's total gross premiums written for the years ended December 31, 2013, 2012 and 2011, respectively.
+The decrease during 2013 and 2012, when compared to 2011, was primarily driven by the growth in our agriculture line and repositioning of our catastrophe portfolio.